N-W-Turash/finder/README.md

     Later I changed the procedure.
 Now, an initial API call occurs as soon as the App component mounts to the DOM tree and upon successful completion of the request a list of venues get stored in thye state of the app.
 So, both the random selection and search venue feature can utilizes that initially retrieved list.

     If I got more time I would create seperate branches to depict both of the procedures.
+     <br><br>

+* There are things I haven't been able to do within the submission date (Mar 04, 2019) both feature centric and code management/architecture centric.
+So, I've created another branch named 'experimental' where I have done some fine-tuning.